ichlubna/vkCompViz/README.md

 | Space | Edit uniforms in runtime |
 | F1 | Store the the result |
 | F2 | Store benchmark report |

+### TODO
+- RTX pipeline that can render to texture.
+- Add a class reflecting the input buffers and textures which can be asynchronously updated in runtime.
+GPU would update its data when changes happen.
+This can allow for data changes during runtime (e.g. video player).